cyberark/secretless-broker/docs/docs/get_started/deploy_to_kubernetes.md

 EOF
 ```

-### Create Secretless Configuration ConfigMap
+### Create Secretless Broker Configuration ConfigMap

-At this point, we've provisioned our database, configured it to be accessed by the application, stored the access credentials in a secret store - so we're ready to write our Secretless configuration that will define how Secretless should listen for connections to this PostgreSQL database and what it should do with those connection requests when it receives them.
+At this point, we've provisioned our database, configured it to be accessed by the application, stored the access credentials in a secret store - so we're ready to write our Secretless Broker configuration that will define how the Secretless Broker should listen for connections to this PostgreSQL database and what it should do with those connection requests when it receives them.

 Once we've written that configuration, we can hand it off for the developer as they prepare to deploy their application.

-The Secretless configuration file has 2 sections:
+The Secretless Broker configuration file has 2 sections:
-+ Listeners, to define how Secretless should listen for new connection requests for a particular backend
++ Listeners, to define how the Secretless Broker should listen for new connection requests for a particular backend
-+ Handlers, which are passed new connection requests received by the listeners, and are the part of Secretless that actually opens up a connection to the target service with credentials that it retrieves using the specified credential provider(s)
++ Handlers, which are passed new connection requests received by the listeners, and are the part of the Secretless Broker that actually opens up a connection to the target service with credentials that it retrieves using the specified credential provider(s)

 In our sample, we create a `secretless.yml` file as follows:
 + Define a `pg` listener named `pets-pg-listener` that listens on `localhost:5432`
 + Define a handler named `pets-pg-handler` that uses the `file` provider to retrieve the `address`, `username` and `password` of the remote database.
-The file provider is used to access Kubernetes secrets made available to the Secretless container via volume mounts.
+The file provider is used to access Kubernetes secrets made available to the Secretless Broker container via volume mounts.

   _NOTE: There is a pending feature for a Kubernetes secret provider which will retrieve secrets directly from the Kubernetes API_.

-This configuration is shared amongst all Secretless sidecar containers, each residing within an application Pod replica.
+This configuration is shared amongst all Secretless Broker sidecar containers, each residing within an application Pod replica.

-Run the command below to create a Secretless configuration file named `secretless.yml` in your current working directory:
+Run the command below to create a Secretless Broker configuration file named `secretless.yml` in your current working directory:

 ```bash
 cat << EOF > secretless.yml